MayankK-20/Institute-ERP/Readme.md

 Students, Professors, and Administrators.
 Each user type has specific roles and responsibilities within the system.
 This system also features feedback submission and TA role.

-This Readme specifically contains the addons of assignment 2.

 ***

 ## How to run code: